pensiero/docker-apache-phpmyadmin/README.md

-# docker-mysql-phpmyadmin
+# docker-apache-phpmyadmin
-Docker container with Mysql and phpMyAdmin
+Docker container with Apache, PHP7 and phpMyAdmin